What to do in your allotment in February

 - Pinch out your overwintered sweetpea seedlings.

-- Half-hardy annuals such as cosmos ‘Sonata Dwarf Mix’, bedding geraniums and marigolds can be sown in gentle heat towards the end of the month.
+- Half-hardy annuals such as cosmos ‘Sonata Dwarf Mix’, bedding geraniums and marigold seeds can be sown in gentle heat towards the end of the month.
 It’s important to offer ongoing frost protection and provide enough heat and light.

-- Sow a packet of Marigold ‘Fantasia Mix’ at your plot.
+- Sow a packet of Seeds for Predators ‘Fantasia Mix’ at your plot.
 These pretty blooms attract beneficial predators such as hoverflies, and help to keep unwanted pests in check.

 - Alyssum ‘Wandering Star Mix’ is another annual predator mix that can be sown now.
 Attracting ladybirds, it’s a good, fragrant, ground cover plant that also looks great in tubs and baskets too.